binarydev/dreamcatcher/README.md

 After using the ```sudo docker run``` command above, the container will have automatically started and is ready for use.

-After a cold boot or a restart, be sure to run ```sudo docker start <arbitrary-container-name>``` where "<arbitrary-container-name>" is the name you entered when first creating the container.
+After a cold boot or a restart, be sure to run ```sudo docker start <arbitrary-container-name>``` where ```<arbitrary-container-name>``` is the name you entered when first creating the container.
 This will kickstart the container in the background so it's ready to process any of your requests.

 The microservice exposes a very simple API with 2 endpoints: